-- Evaluate surgical and trauma patients and report to chief level resident and or attending with a differential diagnosis and comprehensive plan for the trauma patient - Coordinate with junior level residents and ER staff the work required - Take a complete history and physical examination. - · Gathers essential and accurate information about patients. - Identify non-verbal communications in interview with patients. - Active listen to patients and or families when interviewing patients. - Incorporate patients' preferences in therapeutic intervention. - Prioritize patient acuity. - Lead in decisions regarding appropriate triage of patients on trauma. - Prioritize clinical responsibilities. - Perform a primary and secondary survey of a trauma patient in the ED according to ATLS protocol. - Accurately and succinctly convey the assessment of the patient to chief residents and attending surgical staff. - Know Advanced Cardiac Life Support protocols. - · Exhibit caring and respectful behaviors when interacting with patients and/or their families. - Formulate management plans for diagnostic and therapeutic interventions based on patient information and preferences, up-to-date scientific evidence, and clinical judgment. - Know the policies and procedures in working with the services, and carry out patient care management plans for trauma and critically ill patients. - Know the indications and contraindications for various medications used in the preparation and performance of procedures. - Assist chief resident and/or attending in the overall care of patients for the team of residents and students. - Assist chief resident and/or attending with all essential medical and invasive procedures. - Arrive for trauma prepared for the cognitive components of his/her role taking care of the trauma patient. - Participate in coordinating with health care professionals, including those from other disciplines, care of the critically ill patient so as to provide Patient-focused care. - Participate in patient management in trauma room, outpatient clinic. - Develop competence in interpretation of radiologic studies such as abdominal films and chest x-rays. - Participate in the work-up and assist with plan to handle any possible abdominal crises. - · Participate in diagnosis and therapeutic plan for patients sustaining multi-system blunt injury. - Deliver a medical opinion to another surgical or non-surgical colleague about a patient - Know, follow, and execute the evidence based established critical care protocols and trauma guidelines including: - o The Thoracic & Lumbar Spine clearance protocol - o Use of oral contrast for abdominal CT in Trauma
+- Evaluate surgical patients and report to chief level resident and or attending with a differential diagnosis and comprehensive plan for the patient. - Coordinate with junior level residents the work required. - Take a complete history and physical examination.

+- Gathers essential and accurate information about patients. - Identify non-verbal communications in interview with patients. - Actively listen to patients and or families when interviewing patients. - Incorporate patients' preferences in therapeutic intervention. - Prioritize patient acuity. - Lead in decisions regarding appropriate triage of patients. - Prioritize clinical responsibilities. - Know Advanced Cardiac Life Support protocols. - Exhibit caring and respectful behaviors when interacting with patients and/or their families. - Formulate management plans for diagnostic and therapeutic interventions based on patient information and preferences, up-to-date scientific evidence, and clinical judgment. - Know the policies and procedures in working with the services and carry out patient care management plans. - Know the indications and contraindications for various medications used in the preparation and performance of procedures. - Assist chief resident and/or attending in the overall care of patients for the team of residents and students. - Assist chief resident and/or attending with all essential medical and invasive procedures. - Participate in coordinating with health care professionals, including those from other disciplines, care of the critically ill patient so as to provide Patient-focused care. - Participate in patient management in outpatient clinic. - Develop competence in interpretation of radiologic studies such as abdominal films and chest x-rays. - Participate in the work-up and assist with plan to handle any possible abdominal crises. - Deliver a medical opinion to another surgical or non-surgical colleague about a patient.